Hollywood heavyweights put climate change manifesto on TV

 Joining the documentary's celebrities are the scientists, a group of nine advisors who aid the stars in making the scientific case about climate change.

-Even the experts can be sceptical.
+Even the experts can be skeptical.
 An author for the U.N.'s IPCC report in March pulled out of the writing team saying the report was "alarmist" about the threat of climate change.

-"I think it's important to analyze each of the sceptics' arguments very carefully and when you analyze them, they fall apart; they fall apart in the light of science."
+"I think it's important to analyze each of the skeptics' arguments very carefully and when you analyze them, they fall apart; they fall apart in the light of science."

 (Editing by Mary Milliken and Lisa Shumaker)